Department of Marketing

 MKT 3003.
 Happiness, Well Being, and Modern Consumerism.
 (3-0) 3 Credit Hours.

 Got Happiness?
 This course provides an introduction to modern consumerism and how it relates to our happiness, well-being and aspects of human experience.
 Students will gain an understanding of the complex world of consumerism, how companies offer “happiness”, and where marketing practice meets the science of well-being.
-Differential Tuition: $126.
+This course has Differential Tuition.
 Course fee: DL01 $75.

 MKT 3013.
 Principles of Marketing.
 (3-0) 3 Credit Hours.

 Introduction to basic principles of marketing.
 An examination of market analysis methods and their use to develop the organization’s product mix and the integration of the communication, distribution, and pricing strategies to achieve goals.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.
 Course Fee: DL01 $75.

 MKT 3043.
 Advertising.
 (3-0) 3 Credit Hours.

 Prerequisite: MKT 3013 with a grade of "C-" or better.
 The course stresses planning advertising strategy, developing messages, selecting media, and testing effectiveness.
 Also explores the theory, history, social and economic aspects, and problems of ethics and truth in advertising.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.
 Course fee: DL01 $75.

 Prerequisite: MKT 3013 with a grade of "C-" or better.
-Focuses on professional salesmanship.
-Fundamentals of persuasive interpersonal communication and buyer motivation are stressed as the foundation to effective selling.
+Focuses on the basic selling skills used by professional salespeople.
+Skills include rapport building, uncovering prospect needs, selling benefits rather than features, the sales presentation, overcoming objections, closing the sale, and much more.
 (Formerly MKT 3163.
 Credit cannot be earned for both MKT 3063 and MKT 3163.)
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 MKT 3083.
 Marketing Research.
 (3-0) 3 Credit Hours.

 Prerequisites: MKT 3013 with a grade of "C-" or better, MS 1023 or the equivalent, and MS 3043 or the equivalent.
 Explores the techniques of marketing research as the means to discover opportunities for investing the firm’s resources in its product offerings, including research design, sampling, data collection and analysis, and presentation of findings for marketing action.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.
 Course fee: DL01 $75.

 MKT 3113.
 Retailing.
 (3-0) 3 Credit Hours.

 Prerequisite: MKT 3013 with a grade of "C-" or better.
 Examination of retailing as a specialized economic and social institution within the distribution process.
 Emphasis is on strategy and resource management for the retail firm; critical variables, forces, and processes are examined from a managerial perspective.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.
 Course fee: DL01 $75.

 MKT 4033.
 Social Media Marketing.
 (3-0) 3 Credit Hours.

 The invention of social media (web 2.0) has radically changed the way we interact with the world.
 Students will gain knowledge and social media marketing tactical skills through coursework and hands-on practice.
 Students will also learn proven approaches to understanding your target market, audience engagement, influencer marketing, content curation, strategic planning, campaign execution, paid advertising, data analysis, ROI, and much more.
-Differential Tuition: $126.
+This course has Differential Tuition.
 Course Fee: DL01 $75.

 MKT 4073.
 International Marketing.
 (3-0) 3 Credit Hours.

 Prerequisites: MKT 3013 with a grade of "C-" or better.
 An overview of concepts, processes, and strategies necessary to offer goods and services successfully in the global marketplace.
 Focus is on analyzing and assessing political, economic, technological, cultural, and competitive climates in global markets; defining the nature of important needs within the consumer and/or business segments of the country; the selection of countries or regions for market expansion strategies; the selection of target customers; and the design of strategies to facilitate market entry and subsequent expansion.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.
 Course fee: DL01 $75.

 MKT 4093.
 Consumer Behavior.
 (3-0) 3 Credit Hours.

 Prerequisites: MKT 3013 with a grade of "C-" or better.
 Focus on the customer as a primary consideration in strategic marketing decisions.
 Analysis of personal and environmental variables in the customer’s world as the basis for market segmentation and subsequent formulation of the marketing mix.
 Generally offered: Fall, Spring.
-Differential Tuition: $126.
+This course has Differential Tuition.
 Course fee: DL01 $75.

 MKT 4143.
 Sports Marketing.
 (3-0) 3 Credit Hours.

-Prerequisites: MKT 3013 with a grade of "C-" or better.
+Prerequisite: MKT 3013 with a grade of "C-" or better.
 An overview of the marketing concepts, practices, and processes involved in offering and promoting goods and services in the sports industry.
 Emphasis on developing an understanding of unique aspects of the sports industry and on adapting general marketing principles to the domain of sports marketing.
-(Formerly MKT 4953 Special Studies in Marketing: Sports Marketing.
-Credit cannot be earned for both MKT 4143 and MKT 4953 on the same topic.)
 Generally offered: Spring.
-Differential Tuition: $126.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 MKT 4233.
 Integrated Marketing Communications.
 (3-0) 3 Credit Hours.